emironyuk/ClickHouse/docs/en/sql-reference/statements/misc.md

 Deletes a role.

-Deleted role is revoked from all the entities where it was granted.
+Deleted role is revoked from all the entities where it was assigned.

 ### Syntax {#drop-role-syntax}